Vol. 61, 2022

 found on Gueishan Island.
 The sex ratio was strongly skewed toward

 males.
-A total of 40 plant species were recorded as providing the
+A total of 40 plant species were recorded as being used by the

-flying fox with food, roosts or perches.
+flying fox for food, roosts or perches.
 More agricultural and

 horticultural plant species were used by the flying fox in urban